rapid7/insightconnect-plugins/sql/help.md

 # Version History

+* 2.0.5 - New spec and help.md format for the Hub
 * 2.0.4 - Add support for Microsoft SQL server
 * 2.0.3 - Fix issue where credentials used incorrect username | Update help
 * 2.0.2 - Fix issue where credentials was spelled wrong in connection